Stonepia/handmade/_docs/w1GetStart/day3_5.md

 ![Padding and Image](https://msdn.microsoft.com/dynimg/IC156482.gif)
  Stride is also called pitch.The padding bytes affect how the image is stored in memory, but do not affect how the image is displayed.

+---
+By now we have reached the day 005.
+You may find the **day005.cpp** in history folder, and thank you for your reading.